KEIROFPS/Dotfiles/README.md

 Custom Configuration Files

-The configs/ directory contains several default configuration files (e.g., .bashrc, .zshrc, .vimrc, .gitconfig).
+The configs / directory contains several default configuration files (e.g., .bashrc, .zshrc, .vimrc, .gitconfig).
 If you want to customize these files further:

-Modify the files in the configs/ directory.
+Modify the files in the configs / directory.

 Push the changes to your GitHub repository.